perladvent/perldotcom/content/article/_pub_2005_07_21_test_mockdbi.md

       "perl-testing",
       "test-mockdbi"
    ],
+   "slug" : "/pub/2005/07/21/test_mockdbi.html",
+   "date" : "2005-07-21T00:00:00-08:00",
    "title" : "An Introduction to Test::MockDBI",
-   "date" : "2005-07-21T00:00:00-08:00",
-   "slug" : "/pub/2005/07/21/test_mockdbi",
+   "draft" : null,
-   "categories" : "data",
+   "thumbnail" : "/images/_pub_2005_07_21_test_mockdbi/111-mock_db.gif",
    "description" : " Prelude How do you test DBI programs: Without having to modify your current program code or environment settings?
 Without having to set up multiple test databases?
 Without separating your test data from your test code?
-With tests for every...", "image" : null,
+With tests for every..."
-   "authors" : [
-      "mark-leighton-fisher"
-   ],
-   "thumbnail" : "/images/_pub_2005_07_21_test_mockdbi/111-mock_db.gif",
-   "draft" : null
 }